dmalexa5/cli-route-locate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Before this project, each individual routing could over upwards of 12 minutes for a new engineer, and around 5 to 6 minutes for a more experienced engineer who has accumulated the necessary tribal knowledge.
+Before this project, each individual routing would take over 12 minutes for a new engineer, and around 5 to 6 minutes for a more experienced engineer who has accumulated the necessary tribal knowledge.

 **Now, it takes 30 seconds for an experienced engineer and under 2.5 minutes for someone new.**